 - Keep a fire extinguisher available.
 Make sure everyone knows how to use it properly.

-- Install smoke alarms on every floor of your house and check the batteries often.
+- Put smoke alarms on every floor of your home and check the batteries often.

 - If using humidity with portable oxygen, the bottle must be secured in an upright position to prevent spilling into your child's nasal cannula.
 To prevent accidents, take the humidity bottle off while traveling in the car and put it back on when you have reached where you are going.